Degenerative Disc Disease – Normal Aging Or Disease Condition?

 In the above diagram you can see the effects of degeneration.
 A herniated disc can start the process; loss of disc pressure and height place excessive loads on the joints located towards the back.
 Increased load on the facet joints behind the spinal cord may cause hypertrophy or outgrowths of bone leading to a facet syndrome and/or joints in the back and side of the disc and in front of the spinal cord, which are called uncovertebral joints, may undergo the same degenerative process.
 Both of these, including herniations of the disc can lead to a pinched nerve or radiculopathy.

 Excessive mechanical loading or damage to the disc causes degeneration by disrupting its structure which causes a progressive and irreversible process resulting in further disruption.
 The combination of genetic inheritance and injury through too much or abnormal mechanical loading (or not enough) can weaken some discs to the point that physical disruption may follow a minor incident, such as a herniation following a cough or sneeze.
 Similarly, a tire made of inferior materials may rupture after hitting a small pothole in the road.
 As the foundation of a house weakens from deterioration, winds from a storm may cause failure or collapse.
-A recent article in Spine: 1 April 2009 – Volume 34 – Issue 7 – pp 706-712 indicates; “Patients who developed clinical symptoms during 10 years, including neck pain, stiff shoulder, and numbness in the upper extremities, demonstrated significantly more frequent progression of disc degeneration on MRI than those without the clinical symptoms.”
+An article in Spine: 1 April 2009 – Volume 34 – Issue 7 – pp 706-712 indicates; “Patients who developed clinical symptoms during 10 years, including neck pain, stiff shoulder, and numbness in the upper extremities, demonstrated significantly more frequent progression of disc degeneration on MRI than those without the clinical symptoms.”

 A study in the Journal of Spinal Disorders and Techniques.
 2009 May;22(3):214-8, indicates the normal response to loading of the disc is lost with degenerative disc disease, further supporting that structural damage leads to loss of function.
 The ability for a degenerated disc to resist normal loads and protect the sensitive structures of the spine is lost.

-According to a recent article in Spine.
+According to an article in Spine.
 2009 Mar 1;34(5):E178-82, “The painful degenerative disc is significantly different from the asymptomatic degenerative disc with regard to histopathological findings”.
 The study indicated a strong expression of connective tissue growth factor expression in the painful disc related to disc fibrosis and degeneration.
 Painful discs showed chronic inflammatory reaction with blood vessel infiltration in varying degrees.
 The annulus fibrosus had lost its normal architecture, and instead, disorganization, disruption, and crossed fusion were observed.
 The study further noted, “In other tissues, injury healing proceeds from the inside to the outside.
 On the contrary, healing in disc tissues proceeds from the outside to inside, since only the outer annulus fibrosus and longitudinal ligaments of discs possess vascular distribution.
 When the annulus fibrosus is lacerated or injured, vascular tissues can only gradually develop from the outer to the inner annulus fibrosus”.

 Problems With Degenerative Disc Disease